The mother of murder victim Liana White has pleaded guilty to assault charges.

 Kelly’s daughter, Liana White, was murdered in Edmonton in July 2005.
 The exact cause of her death was never determined.

 The following year, a jury found her husband, Michael White, guilty of second-degree murder.
-The former soldier was sent off to prison.
+The former soldier was sent off to prison with no chance of full parole for 17 years.

 White — who has always maintained he did not kill his wife — is now at Beaver Creek Institution, a minimum security penitentiary at Gravenhurst, about two hours’ drive north of Toronto.